BannerImg

 Do all rainbows have 7 colors?

-The most beautiful of all the phenomenons is the appearance of the rainbow in the sky.
+The most beautiful of all the phenomenon is the appearance of the rainbow in the sky.
 Even though there are infinite colors in a rainbow the cells in our eyes can see only Red, Green, orange and Blue colors.

 What is the rarest sky phenomenon?